 What this means in practice is that your petition should be compelling in both respects—why the court should grant it and why it should reverse.
-Luckily, as you will see below, you will have a good shot because, as explained below, one of the most common reasons for granting a petition is that the trial court’s order is “manifestly erroneous.”
+You should frame the arguments according to the reasons for granting the petition while applying your merits arguments within that framework.

 There are several reasons why the court might grant a petition

 As explained above, courts of appeals have “unfettered discretion” in deciding whether to grant a petition for review.
 In practice, however, most courts have set forth a test or series of factors for cases warranting review.
-Each circuit has developed such a standard or test, with the exception of the Eight Circuit, which declined to do so.
+Each circuit has developed such a standard or test excerpt the Eight Circuit, which declined to do so.

-In the Ninth Circuit, for example, there are three situations warranting review of a class certification order under Rule 23(f):
+In the First, Second, and Seventh Circuits, for example, there are two situations warranting review of a class certification order under Rule 23(f):